 For Undergraduate Students

 We are not currently looking for new undergraduate research assistants.
-If you are interested in joining our lab either for credit (PSYC31498/41498) or as a volunteer.
-If you are interested in being involved in research in our lab, please complete the following application form and email it to Alexa Herrera at firstname.lastname@example.org.
-Former students from our lab have gone on to graduate school at places like Arizona State University, Indiana University of Pennsylvania, University of Akron, University of Denver, University of Toledo and Virginia Tech University.
+If you are interested in joining our lab either for credit (PSYC31498/41498) or as a volunteer please check back here later in the semester.
+If you have any questions about joining the van Dulmen Lab you may email Lab Coordinator Lauren Greathouse at Lgreath5@kent.edu.
+Former students from our lab have gone on to graduate school at places like Arizona State University, Indiana University of Pennsylvania, University of Akron, University of Denver, University of Toledo, and Virginia Tech University.